kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-kyma/index.md

 - Testing the whole suite of integration tests took ages so we needed an easy way of selecting tests we want to run.
 - The number of flaky tests increased and we wanted to ensure they are automatically retried.
 - We needed a way of verifying the tests' stability and detecting flaky tests.
-- We wanted to run tests concurrently to have control over CPU and memory consumption on clusters.
+- We wanted to run tests concurrently to reduce the overall testing time.

 At that point, we decided we need a more powerful tool.
 Since we couldn't find a project that would serve all our needs, we decided to develop one on our own.